facette/docs/content/installing.md

 make install
 ```

-By default Facette will be built in the `tmp` folder and installed in the `build` folder.
-To change the installation
+By default Facette will be built in the `tmp` directory and installed in the `build` directory.
+To change the
-directory set the `PREFIX` variable:
+installation directory set the `PREFIX` variable:

 ```
-sudo make PREFIX=/path/to/folder install
+sudo make PREFIX=/path/to/directory install
 ```

 ### Additional Targets